qsspy/TAI_Spring_Backend/README.md

 * Lombok
 * MySQL

-# Deployment
+## Deployment

-This application will be deployed (probably) on Heroku near the end of summer semester.
+This application is deployed on Heroku.
+Link to simple api with guitar list : https://tai-backend.herokuapp.com/api/products